- What are Analyses in Bloomreach Engagement

-- A new Control appears near the bottom of your analysis, helping you specify a static value and check if your analysis is calculated correctly.
+- A new Parameter appears near the bottom of your analysis, helping you specify a static value and check if your analysis is calculated correctly.

-Suppose your analysis is used as part of another analysis (e.g. metric is used in a report or report in a dashboard).
-In that case, the Controls are also displayed in the read mode for the top-level analysis.
+- Suppose your analysis is used as part of another analysis (e.g., a metric is used in a report or a report in a dashboard).
+In that case, the Parameters are also displayed in the read mode for the top-level analysis.
 This allows the end-user to specify values for the controls and interact with the displayed data.

 - You can only specify one value for each control.